British Union of Fascists: Relationship with the suffragettes

-Attracted by ‘modern’ fascist policies, such as ending the widespread practice of sacking women from their jobs on marriage, many women joined the Blackshirts – particularly in economically depressed Lancashire.
+Attracted by "modern" fascist policies, such as ending the widespread practice of sacking women from their jobs on marriage, many women joined the Blackshirts – particularly in economically depressed Lancashire.
 Eventually women constituted one-quarter of the BUF's membership.

 In a January 2010 BBC documentary, Mother Was A Blackshirt, James Maw reported that in 1914 Norah Elam was placed in a Holloway Prison cell with Emmeline Pankhurst for her involvement with the suffragette movement, and, in 1940, she was returned to the same prison with Diana Mosley, this time for her involvement with the fascist movement.
 Another leading suffragette, Mary Richardson, became head of the women's section of the BUF.

 Mary Sophia Allen OBE was a former branch leader of the West of England Women's Social and Political Union (WSPU).
 At the outbreak of the First World War, she joined the Women Police Volunteers, becoming the WPV Commandant in 1920.
-She met Mosley at the January Club in April 1932, going on to speak at the club following her visit to Germany, "to learn the truth about of the position of German womanhood".
+She met Mosley at the January Club in April 1932, going on to speak at the club following her visit to Germany, "to learn the truth about the position of German womanhood".

 The BBC report described how Elam's fascist philosophy grew from her suffragette experiences, how the British fascist movement became largely driven by women, how they targeted young women from an early age, how the first British fascist movement was founded by a woman, and how the leading lights of the suffragettes had, with Oswald Mosley, founded the BUF.